Kenmac589/Kenmac589/README.md

 - [Rectangle](https://github.com/rxhanson/Rectangle) is a very powerful window manager with widow snapping similar to windows.
 - [Skim](https://skim-app.sourceforge.io/) is an excellent pdf reader with great annotation features.
+- [Zotero](https://www.zotero.org/) citation manager that I use generally as it has great integration with lots of apps such as LibreOffice, Word and Google docs.
+- [Bibdesk](https://bibdesk.sourceforge.io/) MacOS citation managers that works with .bib files, which I like using when using separate bibliographies on a paper by paper basis.
 - [iTerm2](https://iterm2.com/) is an excellent terminal emulator with many functions not present in apple terminal.
 - [MonitorControl](https://github.com/MonitorControl/MonitorControl#readme) can control the brightness of all screens you are using.
 Great if using a monitor.
 - [Bitwarden](https://bitwarden.com/) excellent password manager to use across devices.